sjhaleprogrammer/SENG3000-finalproject/README.md

 ## Build commands
 * dotnet run --launch-profile https
-* nimble build (not tested on windows) this creates a "webui" the binary
+* nimble build (not tested on windows) this creates a "webui" the binary (runs with ./webui)